 In this post I go through why you should hire anybody anyway, and pose the true underlying question: do you want to do more with less?
 Because if you don’t well, you don’t need an assistant.
 I talk a bit about building the machine, but the focus is on your maximum leverage activities and working through those, and identifying when you should consider hiring an assistant.

-If you are ready to go forward, I digress into monkeys and entrepreneurs then go through the three key focus areas:
+If you are ready to go forward, I digress into monkeys and MSP owners then go through the three key focus areas:

 - How to identify your maximum leverage activities so that you can outsource the rest.

 - Make them a part of your team, delegate don’t abdicate (including the four stages of delegation and a note on SOPs)

 Going through this post will help you create the conditions for successfully hiring a virtual assistant (or assistant, or anybody really), I welcome your feedback.

 So let’s get started with: